pywbem/pywbem/testsuite/testclient/README.md

   The name of the Python exception that is expectd to be raised.
   This is optional; if not specified, it defaults to None (=no exception is raised).

+* `req_len`:
+  Defines expected length of the request.
+If this element exists, the value is tested against the last_req_len field of the connection.
+If not specified the test is bypassed.

+* `reply_len`:
+  Defines expected length of the response.
+If this element exists, the value is tested against the last_reply_len field of the connection.
+If not specified the test is bypassed.

 * `result`:
   A specification of the expected result (= return value) of the operation,